 Full-time MBA Student Experience

-At Eller, you'll enjoy the benefits of a small cohort within a highly regarded public research university.
+At Eller, you'll enjoy the benefits of a small cohort within a tier 1 public research university.

-For most students, the Eller Full-Time MBA program is a whirlwind of activity.
-From classes to student activities to international opportunities, the two years will go quickly!
+The Eller Full-Time MBA program is a whirlwind of activity.
+From classes to student activities to job exploration, the two years are action packed!

 Follow us on Instagram for a glimpse into MBA Student life.